-Impacts Alteration of Land Use I Impact Description and CEQA Level of Significance Mitigation Measure(s) CEQA Level of Significance after Mitigation Impact LU#1: Temporary Alteration of Land Use Patterns from Land Use Conversion or Introduction of Incompatible Land Uses Less than significant for all project alternatives.
+Impacts Impact Description and CEQA Level of Significance Mitigation Measure(s) CEQA Level of Significance after Mitigation Impact LU#1: Temporary Alteration of Land Use Patterns from Land Use Conversion or Introduction of Incompatible Land Uses Less than significant for all project alternatives.
 Use of land for construction activities would be temporary and would not result in substantial changes to land use patterns outside the permanent rights-of-way.
 No mitigation measures are required.
 Not applicable Impact LU#2: Temporary Alteration of Land Use Patterns from Increased Traffic, Noise, Air Quality Emissions, and Visual Changes Less than significant for all project alternatives.
-Project features will minimize impacts by providing continuous property access, maintaining traffic flow, minimizing fugitive dust emissions, minimizing impacts from noise and vibration, and restoring construction staging areas to their original condition after construction.
+Project features would minimize impacts by providing continuous property access, maintaining traffic flow, minimizing fugitive dust emissions, minimizing impacts from noise and vibration, and restoring construction staging areas to their original condition after construction.
 No mitigation measures are required.
 Not applicable Impact LU#3: Temporary and Permanent Alteration of Land Use Patterns from Permanent Roadway Closures and Modifications Less than significant for all project alternatives.
 Temporary and permanent road closures and modifications would not result in substantial changes to land use patterns.
 No mitigation measures are required.
 Not applicable Impact LU#4: Permanent Alteration of Land Use Patterns from Land Use Conversion and Introduction of Incompatible Uses Less than significant for Alternatives 1, 2, and 4.
 There would be no introduction of incompatible uses that would result in substantial alteration of land use patterns.
 Significant for Alternative 3.
-The project would convert agricultural land to nonagricultural use and introduce an incompatible transportation-related land use into this predominantly agricultural area, which would substantially alter land use patterns.
-For Alternatives 1, 2, and 4, no mitigation measures are required.
-For Alternative 3, no mitigation measures have been identified.
-Significant and Unavoidable for Alternative 3 Impact LU#5: Permanent Indirect Impacts on Land Use Patterns from Increased Noise, Light, and Glare Less than significant for all project alternatives.
+The project would convert agricultural land to nonagricultural use and introduce an incompatible transportation-related land use into this predominantly agricultural area.
+LU-MM#1: HSR Station Area Development: General Principles and Guidelines Significant and Unavoidable for Alternative 3 Impact LU#5: Permanent Indirect Impacts on Land Use Patterns from Increased Noise, Light, and Glare Less than significant for all project alternatives.
 Project operations would not substantially alter land use patterns.
 No mitigation measures are required.
 Not applicable Induced Population Gro wth Impact LU#6: Temporary Induced Population Growth Less than significant for all project alternatives.
 The anticipated population growth would not exceed planned levels during construction of the project.
 No mitigation measures are required.
 Not applicable